 - 1 tablespoon Diamond Crystal kosher salt (or 2 teaspoons fine salt)

 - 1 teaspoon cinnamon

-- 2 medium bell peppers, any color, finely chopped (8oz)
+- 2 medium bell peppers any color, finely chopped

-- Prepare the seasoning mix: In a small bowl, mix together the chili powder, cumin, paprika, cocoa powder, cinnamon and cayenne.
+- Prepare the seasoning mix: In a small bowl, mix together the kosher salt, chili powder, cumin, paprika, cinnamon, and cayenne.
 Set aside.

-- Heat the olive oil in a very large, deep saucepan (I used a deep 14-inch skillet) over medium-high heat, about 2 minutes.
-Add the beef, the onion and the bell peppers.
-Cook, stirring occasionally, breaking up the beef into smaller chunks, until beef is browned, about 10 minutes.
+- Heat the olive oil in a very large, deep saucepan (I use a deep 12-inch stainless steel skillet) over medium-high heat for about 2 minutes.